akiutoslahti/compresch/docs/02-IMPLEMENTATION.md

 ### Lempel-Ziv-Welch
 ![wut](pics/lzwclasses.png)

-Lempel-Ziv-Welch read variable length symbols from input producing fixed length symbols as output producing a dictionary of codewords during encoding/decoding.
-Intent is that encoded bit sequence is shorter than original bit sequence by utilizing codewords for bitsequences seen before.
+Lempel-Ziv-Welch reads variable byte sequences from input producing fixed length symbols as output while producing a dictionary of codewords during encoding/decoding.
+Intent is that encoded bit sequence is shorter than original byte sequence by utilizing codewords for byte sequences seen before.

 **LzwEncoder** and **LzwDecoder** are the pair of classes that handle the logic behind compression and decompression of data and utilize the secondary classes designed to help them.